 The UVC describes devices capable of streaming video like webcams, digital camcorders, and the documents defined by the USB Implementer Forum describes the basic protocol and the different payload formats.

 What is UVC Camera

-A UVC Camera is a camera with a USB interface which meets the standards set for the USB Video Class.
-This means that every UVC Camera is a USB Cameras, but not all USB cameras are UVC Cameras, because they might adopt the USB interface without meeting the Video class requirements.
+A UVC Camera is a camera with a USB interface that meets the standards set for the USB Video Class.
+This means that every UVC Camera is a USB camera, but not all USB cameras are UVC Cameras, because they might adopt the USB interface without meeting the Video class requirements.
 Take our current USB3 Camera shield as an example, it’s not a standard video class, and requires extra drivers to work.

 Therefore, a major advantage of the UVC cameras is their universal compatibility and flexibility.
 As they meet the video class standard, you can easily use them on different platforms with a USB port without handling the driver issue, like the Raspberry Pi or a smartphone.
 It also makes it easier for you to migrate your applications from one platform to another.

 Currently, Arducam offers a series of UVC Camera modules, and they are mainly for the following purposes: